JuanDBta/spacex/README.md

 - [📝 License](#license)

-# 📖 Space Travelers Hub <a name="about-project"></a>
+# 📖 Space Traveler's Hub <a name="about-project"></a>

-**[Space Travelers Hub]** In this website, you will be working with the real live data from the SpaceX API.
+**[Space Traveler's Hub]** In this website, you will be working with the real live data from the SpaceX API.
 We built a web application for a company that provides commercial and scientific space travel services.
 The application will allow users to book rockets and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>
 1- REACT<br>